lukes-code/Scrolling-Live-Blog/README.md

    2.1 Go to the directory that websocketServer.js lives in 2.2 run this command in the terminal: node websocketServer.js
-3. Run locally with npm run dev
+3. Run locally with npm run dev once websocket server is running

+## Tech used

+Next.js (page router)
+TypeScript
+Tailwind
+Redux
+Websockets

+Notable packages:
+react-loading-skeleton
+react-toastify
+socket.io-clien

+Removed axios for fetch (no need for the package install here)